CycloneDX/cyclonedx-python/docs/usage.rst

       -X                    Enable debug output

     Input Method:
-      Flags to determine how `cyclonedx-bom` obtains it's input
+      Flags to determine how this tool obtains it's input

       -i FILE_PATH, --in-file FILE_PATH
                             File to read input from, or STDIN if not specified